 Things to Consider Before Starting a Keto Diet

-Most people eating a Standard American Diet generally eat around 300 total grams of carbs per day, but that will certainly not be the case on any iteration of the ketogenic diet.
+Most people eating a Standard American Diet generally eat around 300 total grams of carbs per day.

-Luckily, amazing and super-tasty products like Keto Activate help boost ketones and maintain or establish ketosis, even if your macros aren’t squeaky clean.
+Luckily, amazing and super-tasty products like Keto Shake (check here for the current availability of creamy chocolate, strawberry cheesecake, and banana creme brulee) can help boost ketones and maintain or establish ketosis, even if your macros aren’t squeaky clean.

 Keep your Diet Alkaline on Keto